MoBagel/decanter-ai-sdk/README.md

 ```

 ### Experiment
-To conduct an experiment, you need to first specie out which type of data you are going to use , i.e., iid or ts, then you can input parameters by following our pyhint to customize your experiment.
+To conduct an experiment, you need to first specify which type of data you are going to use , i.e., iid or ts, then you can input parameters by following our pyhint to customize your experiment.
 After the experiment, the function will return an object which you can get experiment attributes from it.
 ```python
 # Training iid data